MONTENARE EYE CARE

 Vision therapy is an evidence-based program of eye exercises designed to restore and enhance proper visual functioning.
 It's like getting "physical therapy for the eyes!"

 Did you know that 80% of learning comes through your vision?
-If you suspect that you or a child may have a vision problem, call us today for a diagnostic evaluation.
+If you suspect that you or a child may have a vision problem, call us today for an evaluation.

 Who Benefits